-- "(3) SERVICE OF PRELIMINARY ASSESSMENT UPON TAXPAYER.
-The preliminary assessment entered by the department, or a copy thereof, shall be promptly mailed by the department to the taxpayer's last known address by either first class U.S. mail or certified mail with return receipt requested, but at the option of the department, the preliminary assessment may be delivered to the taxpayer by personal delivery or by U.S. mail with delivery confirmation. - "(4) PROCEDURE FOR REVIEW OF DISPUTED PRELIMINARY ASSESSMENTS; ENTRY AND NOTICE OF FINAL ASSESSMENT.
+"(3) SERVICE OF PRELIMINARY ASSESSMENT UPON TAXPAYER.
+The preliminary assessment entered by the department, or a copy thereof, shall be promptly mailed by the department to the taxpayer's last known address by either first class U.S. mail or certified mail with return receipt requested, but at the option of the department, the preliminary assessment may be delivered to the taxpayer by personal delivery or by U.S. mail with delivery confirmation.

+"(4) PROCEDURE FOR REVIEW OF DISPUTED PRELIMINARY ASSESSMENTS; ENTRY AND NOTICE OF FINAL ASSESSMENT.

 "a.
-If a taxpayer disagrees with a preliminary assessment as entered by the department, the taxpayer may file a written petition for review with the department within 30 60 days from the date of entry of the preliminary assessment setting out the specific objections to the preliminary assessment.
-Notwithstanding the time limitations imposed by subsection (c)(2), the petition for review may also request a refund limited to any overpayment of tax with respect to the items changed in the preliminary assessment.
+If a taxpayer disagrees with a preliminary assessment as entered by the department, the taxpayer may file a written petition for review with the department within 30 45 days from the date of entry of the preliminary assessment setting out the specific objections to the preliminary assessment.
 If a petition for review is timely filed, or if the department otherwise deems it necessary, the department shall schedule a conference with the taxpayer for the purpose of allowing the taxpayer and the department to present their respective positions, discuss any omissions or errors, and to attempt to agree upon any changes or modifications to their respective positions.

 - "b.
 If a written petition for review:

 - "1.
 Is not timely filed, or

 - "2.
 Is properly filed, and upon further review the department determines the preliminary assessment is due to be upheld in whole or in part, the department may make the assessment final in the amount of tax due as computed by the department, with applicable interest and penalty computed to the date of entry of the final assessment.
-If upon further review, the department determines that the taxpayer is due a refund for the period or periods involved in the preliminary assessment, the refund shall be granted and paid in accordance with subsection (c) (4).

 "c.
 If a preliminary assessment is not made final by the department within three years from the date of entry, the taxpayer may appeal the preliminary assessment to the Tax Appeals Commission or to the appropriate circuit court as provided by subsection (b) (5) for an appeal of a final assessment.
-Any preliminary assessment that is outstanding as of October 1, 2011, and that was entered five or more years prior to that date, is void unless the preliminary assessment is made final or the department and the taxpayer agree in writing to extend the time period for entering a final assessment prior to October 1, 2011.
+Any preliminary assessment that is outstanding as of October 1, 2012, and that was entered five or more years prior to that date, is void unless the preliminary assessment is made final or the department and the taxpayer agree in writing to extend the time period for entering a final assessment prior to October 1, 2012.

-"c.d.
+"e.d.
 The final assessment entered by the department, or a copy thereof, shall promptly upon entry be mailed by the department to the taxpayer's last known address (i) by either first class U.S. mail or certified U.S. mail with return receipt requested in the case of assessments of tax of five hundred dollars (\$500) one thousand dollars (\$1,000) or less or (ii) by certified mail with return receipt requested in the case of assessments of tax of more than five hundred dollars (\$500) one thousand dollars (\$1,000).
 In either case and at the option of the department, the final assessment, or a copy thereof, may instead be delivered to the taxpayer by personal delivery or by U.S. mail with delivery confirmation.

-- "(5) PROCEDURE FOR APPEAL FROM FINAL ASSESSMENT. - "a.
-A taxpayer may appeal to the Tax Appeals by filing a notice of appeal with the Administrative Law department within 30 60 days from the date of entry of the final assessment, and the appeal, if timely filed, shall proceed as herein provided in Chapter 2B for appeals to the
+"(5) PROCEDURE FOR APPEAL FROM FINAL ASSESSMENT.

+"a.
+A taxpayer may appeal to the Tax Appeals Commission from any final assessment entered by the department by filing a notice of appeal with the Administrative Law Division Tax Appeals Commission within 30 45 days from the date of entry of the final assessment, and the appeal, if timely filed, shall proceed as herein provided in Chapter 2B for appeals to the Administrative Law Division Tax Appeals Commission.